nmwsharp/polyscope-docs/py/source/structures/surface_mesh/vector_quantities.md

 ### Tangent vectors

-_Tangent_ vectors lie flat against the surface of the mesh.
-They are expressed as 2D vectors with X-Y coordinates in some basis frame at each mesh element.
+_Tangent_ vectors lie flat against the surface of a mesh.
+They are defined as 2D vector in a local 2D coordinate system at each vertex or face.
+We need to specify the vector itself as well as the basis vectors for the local coordinate systems.

-#### Specifying the tangent basis

-Tangent vectors are defined with respect to a coordinate frame at each vertex (resp., face).
-Before adding any tangent vector quantities, you probably need to tell Polyscope what this coordinate frame looks like.
-To do so, pass an array of the x-axis vectors (in 3D) for each mesh element.

-??? func "`#!python SurfaceMesh.set_vertex_tangent_basisX(vectors)`"

-    Specify the tangent coordinate system at vertices, by giving the direction of the x-axis of the basis.

-    - `vectors` is an `Vx3` (or `Vx2` for 2D) array of one 3D vector at each vertex, giving the direction of the x-axis of the basis.
-The rest of the basis will be computed from the normal.

-??? func "`#!python SurfaceMesh.set_face_tangent_basisX(vectors)`"

-    Specify the tangent coordinate system at faces, by giving the direction of the x-axis of the basis.

-    - `vectors` is an `Fx3` (or `Fx2` for 2D) array of one 3D vector at each face, giving the direction of the x-axis of the basis.
-The rest of the basis will be computed from the normal.

-#### Adding intrinsic tangent vectors

-In these function names, _intrinsic vector_ is a fancy synonym for tangent vector, which indicates that the vectors lie in the surface itself, not the containing 3D space.

-???+ func "`#!python SurfaceMesh.add_intrinsic_vector_quantity(name, values, n_sym=1, defined_on='vertices', enabled=None, vectortype="standard", length=None, radius=None, color=None, ribbon=None)`"
+???+ func "`#!python SurfaceMesh.add_tangent_vector_quantity(name, values, basisX, basisY, defined_on='vertices', n_sym=1, enabled=None, vectortype="standard", length=None, radius=None, color=None, ribbon=None)`"

     Add a vector quantity to the mesh.
-Remember to specify your tangent basis first!

     - `name` string, a name for the quantity
     - `values` an `Nx2` numpy array, of tangent vectors at vertices/faces
-    - `n_sym` is a symmetry order for visualizing line fields (n = 2) and cross fields (n = 4), etc. If it is set to a non-`1` value, n distinct vectors will be displayed at each element.
-This function presumes a "power"-representation for symmetric fields, which the inputs result from raising symmetric vectors to the n'th power.
+    - `basisX` an `Nx3` numpy array, giving the X component of the local basis at each vertex/face
+    - `basisY` an `Nx3` numpy array, giving the Y component of the local basis at each vertex/face
     - `defined_on` string, one of `vertices` or `faces`, is this data a vector per-vertex or a vector per-face?
+    - `n_sym` is a symmetry order for visualizing line fields (n = 2) and cross fields (n = 4), etc. If it is set to a non-`1` value, n distinct vectors will be displayed at each element, by rotating the input vector 2*PI/nSym radians.

     This function also accepts optional keyword arguments listed below, which customize the appearance and behavior of the quantity.